 Step 4.
 Nutritional intervention and nutrients needs

 In general, the number of meals throughout the day, the number of food items consumed, the caloric density of the food and the portions size influence the caloric intake.
-Infants possess an innate ability to self-regulate caloric intake (e.g. they consume larger portions than average if the frequency of meals is reduced)
+Infants possess an innate ability to self-regulate caloric intake (e.g. they consume larger portions than average if the frequency of meals is reduced).
+However, the ability of self-regulate can be influenced by factors, such as the food taste, which alter the eating behavior overpowered by the sense of hunger.

 The protein sources of high biological value include primary allergens, including milk, eggs, soy, fish and nuts.
 For this reason, planned diets should ensure an adequate intake of essential amino acids through the complementation of alternative protein sources, such as legumes and vegetables.